-To display a more detailed fault page, use HPT scroll knob (E) to select question mark symbol (C).
+To display a more detailed fault page, select question mark symbol (D).

-To close short description (B), use HPT scroll knob (E) to select close symbol (D).
+To close short description (B), select CLOSE symbol (C).
 Telltales (A) remain on the screen until the fault is corrected.

 Closing the short description of a yellow fault will mute the alarm tone associated with that fault.
 Alarm tones associated with red faults cannot be muted.